-For the past forty years, Williams & Connolly LLP has represented clients involved in virtually every aspect of the business of sports.
-The firm’s sports legacy reaches back to the late 1960s, when firm founder Edward Bennett Williams took over the running of the Washington Redskins and, a decade later, became owner of the Baltimore Orioles.
-Our lawyers have represented individuals and businesses involved in the business of sports.
-They have come to the firm for general business advice and representation, for assistance in negotiating contracts, leases, and league structures, and for specific advice on setting up businesses.
-The primary reason people in the sports industry have come to the firm in recent years has been for representation in major litigation and arbitration disputes.
+For the past forty years, Williams & Connolly has represented clients involved in virtually every aspect of the business of sports.
+The firm’s sports legacy reaches back to the late 1960s, when firm-founder Edward Bennett Williams took over the running of the Washington Redskins and, a decade later, became owner of the Baltimore Orioles.
+Clients have come to the firm for general business advice and representation, for assistance in negotiating contracts, leases, and league structures, and for specific advice on setting up businesses.
+The primary reason those in the sports industry have come to the firm in recent years has been for representation in major litigation and arbitration disputes.
 We also handle radio, television, and cable broadcast agreements, stadium leases and stadium construction agreements, advertising and sponsorship agreements, collective bargaining agreements and player arbitration.

 Today, the firm's practice covers a number of different areas of sports law.